Site Overlay

 Comprehensive Primary Care: Includes diagnosis and treatment, immunizations, chronic disease management, and reproductive health services.

-Preventive Services focus on disease prevention, health promotion, and early detection through screenings for conditions like cancer.
+Preventive Services focus on disease prevention, health promotion, and early detection through screening for conditions such as cancer.

 Culturally and Linguistically Appropriate Care: Employs interpreters and culturally sensitive approaches to meet the diverse needs of migrant communities.